radiantearth/stac-browser/docs/options.md

 ## storeLocale

-If set to `true`, stores the locale selected by the user in the `localStorage` of the browser.
+If set to `true`, stores the locale selected by the user in the storage of the browser.
 Otherwise, doesn't store the locale across browser sessions.

 ## locale